Living rural in the city is great – you can do it, too.

 The pickle barrel rain barrel bought from the Eco-Quartier for less than $50, since replaced with a fancy Home Depot version.

 5. Buy a rain barrel (cheap if you get one from an EcoQuartier) and a seeping hose from any garden centre.
 Obtain permission from landlords and neighbours to get water from their downspout, if necessary.
-Montreal is prone to having an early heat wave beginning with the Victoria Day / Fête du patriotes weekend, just when the growth is getting going.
-This causes lettuce to bolt and other plants to stop growing.
-Rain barrels with seeping hoses are the way to keep the ground just moist enough for highly transpiring plants during the growth phase.
+Montreal is prone to having an early heat wave beginning with the Victoria Day / Fête du patriotes weekend.
+Just when the growth is getting going, it can cause lettuce to bolt and other plants to stop growing.
+Keep the ground just moist enough for highly transpiring plants during the growth phase.
+Rain barrels with seeping hoses are one way.
 And mulch!! — but just enough to cover the soil.
 Don’t smother it like a blanket!

 6. The late June-to-July and then the August heat waves happen in this climate zone.
 If you come from a different zone, or you are just learning, read up on strategies in the garden and the varieties of fruits and vegetables to plant.
-We are in Plant Hardiness Zone 5a, but due to the urban heat island effect from too much paving, not enough green space, and people using air conditioning (especially in their cars), the city is more like 5b and even 5c, depending on the direction your building faces and the amount of sun it gets.
-You probably won’t need to shade anything, but water, early and often — and also be aware of our Mon-soon-treal moments, where we get a deluge.
+We are in Plant Hardiness Zone 5a.
+The city is more like 5b and even 5c, depending on the direction your building faces and the amount of sun it gets.
+This is due to the urban heat island effect from too much paving, not enough green space, and people using air conditioning (especially in their cars).
+You probably won’t need to shade anything, but water early and often — and also be aware of our Mon-soon-treal moments, where we get a deluge.
 (Hence, rainbarrel, and put out pots to catch even more!)

 7. Put a net over top of the delicate leafy things as they get started, because house sparrows love them.
-They and, yes, the occasional rat (don’t panic!) predate on seedlings, and very young plants do not often get the opportunity to unfurl their 4th and 6th leaves – they are often gone by the first two.
+They and, yes, the occasional rat (don’t panic!) predate on seedlings.
+Very young plants do not often get the opportunity to unfurl their 4th and 6th leaves – they are often gone by the first two.

 9. Hang a house for solitary bees, just in case.
 Leave a messy corner in your yard for others, especially for ground-dwelling bees.
 Offer them every form of hospitality, because we’re dependent on them.
 Assume an insect is beneficial first, and then learn to identify and only be deadly towards those that actually cause harm.
 Sugar ants, stinkbugs, wasps, hoverflies, and all kinds of bees, ladybugs, spiders, centipedes, or sowbugs—all have a part in our great chain of biodiversity.